Rishthegreat/Notes/School/WW2.md

 	- Since this was a Civil War, the US aids the Spanish government to fight against the facist revolution
 	- Congress finds out and they go nuts, so the neutrality acts are amended so that the US cannot give aid
 	- Franco wins the Civil War
-		- He stays in power
+		- He stays in power until the 70s and does not join WW2
+			- Hitler does not aid Spain during WW2 and Spain does not join the war
+			- Hitler did not like Franco

+##### **July 1937 - Japanese Invasion of China**
+- Their initial